MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineVoicemailPolicy.md

 # New-CsOnlineVoicemailPolicy

 ## SYNOPSIS
 Creates a new Online Voicemail policy.
 Online Voicemail policies determine whether or not voicemail transcription, profanity masking for the voicemail transcriptions, translation for the voicemail transcriptions, and editing call answer rule settings are enabled for a user.
-The policies also specify voicemail maximum recording length for a user.
+The policies also specify voicemail maximum recording length for a user and the primary and secondary voicemail system prompt languages.

 ## SYNTAX